osamuaoki/bss/examples/README.md

 the root filesystem upon APT operation.
 Since recent Debian testing is very stable, I stop using the APT snapshot capabilities.
 So these under `etc/` are FYI examples without recent usage.

+If you have any update problem, you should suspect your proxy setting or mirror site.
+For proxy issues, just remove all cashed contents.

 I simply have dual bootable Linux system to minimize damages of broken system files.
 (There are some supports to roll back system files in `bss`, but